rethinkdb/rethinkdb-rs/api/java/document-manipulation/set_union.md

 # Description #

-Add a several values to an array and return it as a set (an array with distinct values).
+Perform a set intersection of two arrays, returning an array with all unique items from both.

 __Example:__ Retrieve Iron Man's equipment list with the addition of some new boots and an arc reactor.